 The people who call Memphis home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Memphis residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Memphis include Irish, French , Polish, and English.
+The greatest number of Memphis residents report their race to be White.
+Important ancestries of people in Memphis include Irish, Polish, French , and English.

 The most common language spoken in Memphis is English.
-Other important languages spoken here include Spanish and Serbo-Croatian.
+Other important languages spoken here include Spanish and West Germanic languages.